melismac/MNR-AIpoweredMuseumLabels/README.md

 ## The prototype in one paragraph

-*Esplora il Museo* is a companion web app for the physical museum.
+*Esplora il Museo* is a companion digital label for the physical museum visit.
 On the home page, the visitor picks one of four **profiles** — *Il Piccolo Visitatore* (young visitor), *Il Curioso* (the curious), *Il Visionario* (the visionary), *L'Esperto* (the expert) — each keyed to a 19th-century painting of a Risorgimento figure.
 From there, the site unfolds room by room (Introduzione → Sala 1 → Sala 2 → Sala 3), mixing short paragraphs of commentary, photo carousels of artworks and artefacts, embedded videos, and a KnightLab timeline.
 A language switcher plus an ElevenLabs text-to-speech button make the content more accessible.

 ## Products in this system